Summary of Actions

 SUMMARY OF ACTIONS

-- Regular City Council meeting minutes for Tuesday, October 3, 2017.
+- The Regular City Council meeting minutes for Tuesday, June 5, 2018.

 - Awarding the contract for Option #2 for rehabilitation of Ray Bullard Water Reclamation Facility headworks structure chamber floor and walls to TV Diversified in the amount of $42,700.

 Position Exchange in Police Department.
 Council adopted, 6-0, Resolution No. 2018-10 approving the exchange of one Police Officer position for one Police Sergeant position to be assigned to the Patrol Division.

 Purchase Police Department Vehicles and Associated Equipment.
 Council approved, 5-1, with Mayor Rose opposed, the advance purchase ordering of twelve Chevrolet SUV pursuit rated vehicles from Garber Fleet Sales/Garber Ford Inc. utilizing the Florida Sheriffs Association bid, the expenditure to outfit the vehicles using DANA Safety Supply, Inc. under the City of Miami contract, and the sole source purchase of in-car video systems, police radios, radar, and vehicle graphics.